VascoMaria/cv-security-system-self-service-machines/README.md

 This project addresses these challenges by introducing a **computer vision–based security system** that operates as an **independent and complementary security layer**, without requiring modifications to the core software of the self-service machine.

-The system analyzes image frames captured by the machine’s camera and detects potentially dangerous situations in real time.
+The system analyzes image frames captured by the machine’s camera and detects potentially dangerous situations in **real time**.

 ---